 Charitable investments in Genesis Philanthropy have resulted in the following initiatives and services:

-Rhonda's House: Life Connections Peer Recovery Service (Opening October 2018)
+Rhonda's House: Life Connections Peer Recovery Service (October 2018 – present)

 Recognizing the need for innovative and effective mental health support Genesis Philanthropy granted dollars to launch Iowa's first peer-run respite center, Rhonda's House.
 This home, located in DeWitt, IA, serves people experiencing or seeking to avert a psychiatric crisis.
 Rhonda's House is a place of refuge and recovery for anyone who would like caring help from people who have walked in their shoes.